-Per ADS Total
+Per ADS S Total

 Initial public offering price \$ \$

 Underwriting discounts and commissions (1) \$ \$

 Proceeds to us (before expenses) \$ \$

 (1) We have agreed to reimburse the underwriters for certain expenses.
+Certain of our existing shareholders in Italy are expected to purchase ordinary shares directly from us concurrently with the closing of this offering for which we will not incur any underwriting discount or commission but will owe an advisory fee to the representatives of the underwriters.
+The amounts reflected as total underwriting discounts and commissions and proceeds to us (before expenses) are reflective of these arrangements.
 See "Underwriting" beginning on page 191 of this prospectus for additional disclosure regarding underwriter compensation and offering expenses.